 When you sell your property, or choose to repay some or all of the equity loan, the amount you have to pay back will be based on the market value of your property at that time.
 You will need to contact the Mortgage Administrator in order to do this.

 If Help to Buy isn’t for you, don’t worry!
-There are other low cost home ownership schemes, such as Shared Ownership, that might be.
+There are other affordable home ownership schemes, such as Shared Ownership, that might be.